microsoft/WhatTheHack/044-AzurePurview/Student/Challenge7.md

 ## Introduction

-In your Azure Purview environment you have already few scanned sources, multiple assets and glossary terms.
+With your current Azure Purview environemnt, you are able to see individual metadata about your assets, buisness vocabulary in a glossary and lifecycle of the data.
+There may be areas which require you to revisit and put some additional work.
+Things like monitoring the scans, checking which glossary terms are being used or maybe get better understanding of the sources you have scanned before.
 With Data Insights you can have a single pane of glass view into the catalog.
-This will give you better understanding of exisiting assets and will provide reporting on actions which happend in your Azure Purview instance.
+This will give you better understanding of exisiting assets and will provide reports on each section.
+These information may be valid for you to understand actions which happend in your Azure Purview and also understand where there is more work required.

 ## Success Criteria
 - Explore each tab of Data Insights.
 - Check which areas of Purview requires your attention.
+-

 ## Extended challenge
 - Thoughts?